metaplex-foundation/developer-hub/src/pages/core/plugins/burn-delegate.md

 description: Learn about the MPL Core Asset Burn Delegate Plugin
 ---

-The Transfer Plugin is a `Owner Managed` plugin that allows the authority of the program to burn the nft at any given moment.
+The Transfer Plugin is a `Owner Managed` plugin that allows the authority of the program to burn the Asset at any given moment.

 The Burn Plugin will work in areas such as: